dcsil/CSC491/presentations/production.md

 ## Datastores

 - **Databases**: Typically handles MySQL, Postgres, etc.
-- **Caching**: Typically handles Redis, Memcached, and other Cache systems.
+- **Caching**: Typically handles Redis, Memcache, and other Cache systems.
 - **Queueing**: Typically handles Redis (as a queue), RabbitMQ, and other queue systems.
 - For each of these systems, the respective team will manage scaling it, making it easily available where it needs to be, and ensuring that apps don't abuse limits.